- About Us

 City pays PSE $35,874 for back bill on faulty meter

-Several months ago, PSE sent an letter to its large commercial customers, including the City of Mercer Island.
+Several months ago, Puget Sound Energy (PSE) sent a letter to its large commercial customers across its service area, including the City of Mercer Island.
 The letter was to announce a reorganization at the utility that would improve customer service for its major accounts customers.

-Those at the city who have worked with PSE on a faulty meter installation and the back bill that resulted might be hard-pressed to see a difference.
+Those at the city who have worked with PSE on a faulty meter installation and the back bill that resulted, might be hard-pressed to see a difference in such a move.

-More than two years after City of Mercer Island employee Fred Gu discovered a glitch in the metering installed in the Mercer Island Community and Event Center, PSE is impatient to collect more than $35,000 on a back bill that is based on an estimate.
+Two years ago, City of Mercer Island employee Fred Gu, discovered what appeared to be a major a glitch in the metering installed in the 43,000 s.f.
+Mercer Island Community and Event Center.
+Now after months of hand-wringing, PSE is impatient to collect more than $35,000 on a back bill that is based on an what some consider, a crude estimate.

-The first sign of trouble occurred on July 7, 2010, when Gu, looking at graphs of hourly energy use, noticed a sharp drop in use at around 10:30 a.m. that day.
+The first sign of trouble occurred in July 2010, when Gu, looking at graphs of hourly energy use, noticed a dramatic dip in the load for the building at around 10:30 one morning recorded a few days earlier.

-Data collected by the meter, which sends out an electric pulse every 15 minutes to measure demand for energy, dropped sharply around 10:30 a.m. that day.
-Gu, a capital improvement projects manager in the city’s maintenance department, noticed the drop a few days later.
+Data collected by the meter, which sends out an electric pulse every 15 minutes to measure demand for energy, shows how much energy is used through out the day.
+The data is used by PSE to bill the city.

 A public records request by the Reporter to the city for emails and correspondence with PSE regarding this issue generated hundreds of internal and external emails between the parties, involving more than 15 people.
 Most concerned the difficulty and delays of setting up meeting times between the parties.